karrablaster123/MATLAB/README.md

 # MATLAB-CHE-222
-Code for CHE222 course at UofT
+Code for CHE222 (and one file of CHE210 code) course at UofT

 CHE222 folder contains lab work.
 Other folders contain relevant code to the course but with new features!